Mayor Greg Peterson

 Terms on Council: 2016-2019

-Council Member Chris Amorose Groomes is a life-long Dublin resident and owner of Amorose Landscape Services, a horticultural consulting firm that specializes in training and plant health management for corporate clients in Kentucky, Tennessee, Pennsylvania, Michigan and Ohio.
-Prior to her election to City Council, Groomes served eight years on the Dublin Planning and Zoning Commission, six of those as chair.
+Vice Mayor Chris Amorose Groomes is a life-long Dublin resident and owner of Amorose Landscape Services.
+Prior to her election to City Council in 2015, Amorose Groomes served as chair of the Dublin Planning and Zoning Commission.

-Vice Mayor Amorose Groomes and her husband, Kevin reside in Muirfield Village with their sons Tyler and Tucker.
+Amorose Groomes is a graduate of Dublin High School and The Ohio State University.
+She and her husband, Kevin, reside in Muirfield Village with their sons Tyler and Tucker.

 Phone: 614.889.2682 | 614.406.4015 (Mobile)